-10.5 The Evidence Base for Minerals Planning in Merseyside - Final Report (2008) is not a minerals plan in itself, but it presents an evidence base "to be used during the development of a minerals planning policy framework in Merseyside".57 The report was prepared by Greater Manchester Geological Unit, and it identifies potentially viable mineral deposits along with potential constraints on the exploitation of these.
+10.5 The Evidence Base for Minerals Planning in Merseyside - Final Report (2008) is not a minerals plan in itself, but it presents an evidence base "to be used during the development of a minerals planning policy framework in Merseyside".52 The report was prepared by Greater Manchester Geological Unit, and it identifies potentially viable mineral deposits along with potential constraints on the exploitation of these.
 It does not appear that either a regional or Borough-wide minerals plan has subsequently been prepared.

 - 10.6 UDP Policy MIN2 (Safeguarding Mineral Reserves Strategic Policy) states that "the local planning authority, where practical, will safeguard mineral reserves".
-However, the supporting text notes that "mineral extraction is only of marginal importance within Wirral". - However, UDP Policy MIN1 (The Control of Clay Extraction) identifies that "there are small reserves of winnable clay located at Carr Lane, Moreton", noting the importance of sensitive extraction as the reserves lie within the Green Belt and in close proximity to the Meols Meadow SSSI.
-The policy identifies 32ha of land at Carr Lane as an "identified reserve" though does not declare the area a Minerals Safeguarding Area (MSA). - 10.8 UDP Policy MI4 (Sand, Gravel and Sandstone Extraction Policy) notes that there are small deposits of sand and gravel within the Borough, but "all lie beneath best and most versatile agricultural land" and therefore extraction of these deposits will not normally be allowed. - The Development Options Review (2018) identifies 48 parcels and sub-parcels in the Green Belt for "further investigation" for potential release from the Green Belt, based on the findings of a technical Green Belt assessment exercise.
+However, the supporting text notes that "mineral extraction is only of marginal importance within Wirral". - 10.7 However, UDP Policy MIN1 (The Control of Clay Extraction) identifies that "there are small reserves of winnable clay located at Carr Lane, Moreton", noting the importance of sensitive extraction as the reserves lie within the Green Belt and in close proximity to the Meols Meadow SSSI.
+The policy identifies 32ha of land at Carr Lane as an "identified reserve" though does not declare the area a Minerals Safeguarding Area (MSA). - 10.8 UDP Policy MI4 (Sand, Gravel and Sandstone Extraction Policy) notes that there are small deposits of sand and gravel within the Borough, but "all lie beneath best and most versatile agricultural land" and therefore extraction of these deposits will not normally be allowed.